I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 3. Enable Bearer Token Authentication and Issue API Key (Manual)

 This cannot be completed with CloudFormation and requires manual work in the console.
-Although a BearerTokenAuthenticationEnabled property exists for LogGroups, as of April 2026 there were cases where enabling it failed with a security token invalid error, so this template uses a procedure to enable it from the console.
+Although the BearerTokenAuthenticationEnabled property for LogGroup exists, as of April 2026 there was an issue where enabling it failed with a security token invalid error, so this template uses the procedure of enabling it from the console.

 Each member adds the following to the env section of ~/.claude/settings.json.
 Since it contains the Bearer Token, do not write this in the repository-side .claude/settings.json.